Kentucky Revised Statute (KRS) KRS

 - An elective social studies course on the Hebrew Scriptures and the New Testament of the Bible.

-For more information on the Bible Literacy elective course, visit the KDE Historical and Cultural Influences of the Bible webpage
+Historical and Cultural Influences of the Bible Elective Social Studies Course, visit the KDE Historical and Cultural Influences of the Bible webpage

 Pursuant to legislation passed by Congress, educational institutions receiving Federal funding are required to hold an educational program pertaining to the United States Constitution on September 17 of each year.
 This Congressional initiative is authorized by Section 111 of Division J of Pub.
 L. 108-447, the ''Consolidated Appropriations Act, 2005,'' Dec.
 8, 2004; 118 Stat.
 2809, 3344-45 (Section 111).

-Holocaust and Other Acts of Genocide
+Holocaust and Other Cases of Genocide